 Introduction to classic TDD

-In his book, , Kent Beck describes three strategies for unit testing:
+In his book, Test-Driven Development: By Example, Kent Beck describes three strategies for unit testing:

 If your test expects a zero from a method, then return 0.
 Literally.
 It's the smallest code change we can make to turn our test green.
 Usually you use this when you cannot tell how to implement certain functionality, or your previous steps were too large and you cannot figure out what went wrong.
 Something that works is better than something that doesn’t work!